 An indoor herb garden makes fresh flavor convenient throughout the winter; growing herbs indoors also a good option year round for apartment or condo dwellers who would like to grow just a bit of their food.
 A windowsill herb garden brings in a little bit of the outdoors.

 Deep in January and February, between the snow, ice, cold temperatures and grey days, it can feel like spring will never come.

 To help brighten the long days, there is nothing better than the fresh scent (and flavor) of herbs grown right in your home.

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

 Reader Favorites from Attainable Sustainable

 Growing an indoor herb garden

 Growing herbs on a bright windowsill is not just convenient when preparing home cooked meals throughout the winter months in cooler climates; it’s also a good option year round for apartment or condo dwellers.

-With plenty of light, water, and good soil, the right herbs will thrive indoors.
+With plenty of light, water, and good soil, the right herbs will thrive as a windowsill herb garden.

 Herbs, like most other plants, need ample sunlight.
 Find a place in your home that receives at least six hours of sunlight daily.